Conor Gearty

+Life and career

-Conor Gearty was born in Ireland and graduated in law from University College Dublin before moving to Wolfson College, Cambridge in 1980 to study for a master's degree and then for a PhD.
-He became a fellow of Emmanuel College, Cambridge in 1983.
-In 1990, he moved to the school of law at King’s College London, where he was first a senior lecturer, then a reader and finally (from 1995) a professor.
+Gearty was born in Dublin, Ireland, in November 1957.
+Raised in Abbeylara, County Longford, Ireland, he was educated at Castleknock College, before going to University College Dublin as an undergraduate, and Wolfson College, Cambridge, where he received a master's in law.
+He had significant debating success in University, twice winning the Irish Times debating competition and serving as Auditor of the University College Dublin Law Society.
+Gearty became a fellow of Emmanuel College, Cambridge and completed a PhD there in 1986 in environmental law.
+In 1990, he moved to the school of law at King's College London, where he was first a senior lecturer, then a reader and finally (from 1995) a professor.

-Gearty is also a practising barrister and a founder member of Matrix Chambers.
-He has also been a visiting professor at Boston University, the University of Richmond and the University of New South Wales.
+He was a practising barrister and a founder member of Matrix Chambers.
+Gearty was a visiting professor at Boston University, the University of Richmond and the University of New South Wales.
 He received honorary degrees from Brunel University and Roehampton University.

-Background

-Originally from Abbeylara, County Longford, Ireland, he was educated at Castleknock College before going to University College Dublin as an undergraduate and Cambridge University as a post-graduate.
-He had significant debating success in University, twice winning the Irish Times debating competition and serving as Auditor of the University College Dublin Law Society.
+Gearty was an Honorary King's Counsel.

+Personal life

+In 1986, Gearty married an American fellow Cambridge student, Diane Wales, who became a BBC producer.
+She died of cancer in 2011.
+From 2015, Gearty was married to Aoife Nolan, a human rights lawyer.
+He had four children.
+He died on 11 September 2025, at the age of 67.
+Paying tribute, President of Ireland Michael D. Higgins said he was "an inspirational human rights figure for young scholars and activists in the field".